Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 |`AdditionalData.CaptureCode`|Code informed by **MasterPass** to the merchant.|Text|--|3|
 |`AdditionalData.Signature`|Token returned by wallet.
 Must be submitted in **AndroidPay** integrations.|Text|--|See "Signature" table annexed|

-### Examples
+### Examples of Integration

+Here are a few examples of integration with the main e-wallets available in the market:

 #### Apple Pay

+Here are the prerequisites for using Apple Pay, followed by a step by step of how to make it available in your store.
+The integration process can also be found through [this link]().

-<aside class="notice"><strong>Prerequisites:</strong> To use Apple Pay, the store must be registered with Apple and have a MerchantIdentifier.
-It is also necessary to upload a CSR certificate in PEM format provided by Braspag.
-Below is the step by step to make Apple Pay available in your store.</aside>
+<aside class="warning">Before using Apple Pay, the store must be registered with Apple and have a "MerchantIdentifier".</aside>
+<aside class="warning">Before using Apple Pay, it is necessary to upload a CSR certificate in PEM format provided by Braspag.</aside>

 ##### Step 1.
-Apple contracting
+Hiring Apple Pay

-Apple Pay must be hired from Apple through the business contact below:
+Apple Pay must be hired from Apple through the following business contact: *Shawn Munyon* (smunyon@apple.com).

-* Shawn Munyon (smunyon@apple.com) *

 ##### Step 2.
 Obtaining the MerchantIdentifier

-Once hiring is effective, you will be given access to the "Apple Developer" panel, and you will need to create `MerchantIdentifier`.
+Once hiring is effective, you will be given access to the "Apple Developer" panel, and you will need to create your `MerchantIdentifier`.
 To do so, perform the steps below:
 1. Log in to [Apple Developer](https://developer.apple.com/)
 2. Select **Certificate, IDs & Profile**
 3. Within the "Identifiers" area click "Merchant IDs"